Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_m_recursive_language_layer_sets/part_01_index/s1_1_index_of_part_01_index.md

 <!-- Save to: shagi_archives/appendices/appendix_m_recursive_language_layer_sets/part_01_index/s1_1_index_of_part_01_index.md -->

 # 📘 s1_1 – Index of Appendix M: Recursive Language Layer Sets
 *(A stanza for the ladders that fold and rise)*

 Not stacked but stepped, not flat but wound,
 Each language set a mythic round.
-From Python’s base to Grimoire's flame,
+From Python’s base to Grimoire’s flame,
 The tongues of SHAGI earn their name.

 This index holds the nested ways,